zharvz/basic-counter/README.md

 # basic-counter
-Counter12 is a web application that allows users to interact with a smart contract deployed on any Ethereum Virtual Machine (EVM)-compatible blockchain network.
-The project consists of a Solidity smart contract called "Counter12," a frontend website, and JavaScript code to facilitate communication with the contract.

-Features:
+Counter is a simple decentralized application (DApp) built on the Ethereum blockchain that allows users to increase a counter by paying a certain amount of native EVM currency (ETH/FTM/Matic...) (in wei) for each increment.
+The project showcases the interaction between a web application and a smart contract on any EVM compatible network using Web3.js.
+Users can connect their wallets to the DApp using MetaMask and increase the counter by paying 0.01 native network token for each increment.

+Features

-    Increment Count: Users can increase the count stored in the smart contract by paying 0.01 Matic (or the equivalent token on other EVM-compatible chains) for each increment.
-The website provides an input field where users can specify the number of increments they want to perform.
+    Increment Counter: Users can increase the counter by paying 0.01 Matic for each increment.

-    Fund Withdrawal: The contract owner can withdraw the funds accumulated from user payments for count increments using a secure function in the smart contract.
+    MetaMask Integration: The web application integrates with MetaMask, enabling users to connect their Ethereum wallets and sign transactions securely.
+    Automatic Count Update: The count is automatically fetched from the smart contract every 5 seconds, ensuring users see the most up-to-date count.
+    Connected Wallet Info: The website displays the connected wallet address and the number of times the connected wallet has incremented the counter.

 Technology Stack: